SPINAL CORD INJURY LAWYERS EDMONTON

 There are two types of spinal cord damage: complete and incomplete.

 Paraplegia is an injury that involves the trunk and legs.
 Damage to the spinal cord between the third and fifth lumbar vertebrae is most common in causing paraplegia.
-In addition, injuries to the spinal cord from car accidents, bicycles, or other incidents can cause paraplegia.
+In addition, injuries to the spinal cord from car accidents, injuries from bicycle accidents, or other incidents can cause paraplegia.
 This typically occurs when the spinal cord is damaged between five vertebrae along the lumbar spine.

 Our injury counsels will fight for the following kinds of settlement and financial recovery: